wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Understanding_what_makes_containers_possible.md

 To leave the container, leave the shell by running the exit command or pressing Control-D and you’ll be returned to your host computer (similar to logging out from an ssh session).

+{% hint style='info' %}
-* TIP
+TIP

-* Entering a running container like this is useful when debugging an app running in a container.
+  Entering a running container like this is useful when debugging an app running in a container.
 When something breaks, the first thing you’ll want to investigate is the actual state of the system your application sees.
+{% endhint %}

 ### 2.3.3 Limiting a process’ resource usage with Linux Control Groups